achmaddwiprasetyo/3D-Geometri-openGL/README.md

 5. Select a folder from the glut library *C:\openGL\glew-1.11.0\lib* and *C:\openGL\freeglut\lib*
 6. Then select the linker menu > Input > Additional Dependencies > Edit > add text *freeglut.lib;glew32.lib;*
 7. Copy the source code [3d.cpp](https://github.com/achmaddwiprasetyo/3D-Geometri-openGL/blob/main/UAS_Grafika_Komputer/UAS_Grafika_Komputer/3d.cpp) to the C++ file that was created previously
+8. Copy file *freeglut.dll* and *glew32.dll* file into the project folder that has been created.
+9. Running program